Peter Tobin

-Peter Britton Tobin (27 August 1946 – 8 October 2022) was a Scottish convicted serial killer and sex offender who served a whole life order at HM Prison Edinburgh for three murders committed between 1991 and 2006.
+Peter Britton Tobin (27 August 1946 – 8 October 2022) was a Scottish serial killer and sex offender who served a whole life order for three murders committed between 1991 and 2006.
 Police also investigated Tobin over the deaths and disappearances of other young women and girls.

 Tobin served ten years in prison for the rape, buggery and indecent assault of two girls in 1993, following which he was released in 2004.
-Three years after his release, he was sentenced to life with a minimum of twenty-one years for the rape and murder of Angelika Kluk in Glasgow in 2006.
-Remains of two teenagers who went missing in 1991 were subsequently found at his former home in Margate, Kent.
-Tobin was convicted of the murder of Vicky Hamilton in December 2008, resulting in his minimum sentence being increased to thirty years, and of the murder of Dinah McNicol in December 2009, resulting in a whole life order.
+Three years later he was sentenced to life with a minimum of twenty-one years for the rape and murder of Angelika Kluk in Glasgow in 2006.
+The remains of two teenagers who went missing in 1991 were later found at his former home in Margate, Kent.
+Tobin was convicted of the murder of Vicky Hamilton in December 2008, resulting in his minimum sentence being increased to thirty years, and of the murder of Dinah McNicol in December 2009.
+Tobin spent his entire sentence at HM Prison Edinburgh.

-Tobin was identified as a psychopath by a senior psychologist and it was thought he might be connected with the Bible John murders of the late 1960s, although police eventually ruled him out of the murders.
-Tobin reportedly claimed in prison to a psychiatrist of having murdered forty-eight people.
+Tobin was diagnosed as a psychopath by a senior psychologist following his third conviction.
+There was speculation that Tobin might be connected with the unsolved Bible John murders of the late 1960s, but police eventually ruled him out as a suspect.

 Early and personal life

-Peter Britton Tobin was born in Johnstone, Renfrewshire, Scotland, on 27 August 1946, the youngest of eight siblings.
+Peter Britton Tobin was born in Johnstone, Renfrewshire, Scotland, on 27 August 1946, the youngest of eight children to Daniel and Marjorie Tobin.
 He had four older sisters and three older brothers.
-Tobin was a difficult child and in 1953, aged seven, he was sent to an approved school.
+Tobin was a difficult child and in 1953, when he was seven years old, he was sent to an approved school.
 He reportedly joined the French Foreign Legion but later deserted.
-Tobin later served time in a borstal and in 1970 was convicted and imprisoned in England for burglary and forgery.

-Tobin moved to Brighton, Sussex, England, where he married his 17-year-old girlfriend, Margaret Louise Robertson Mountney, a clerk and typist, in August 1969.
-They separated after a year and she divorced him in 1971.
-In 1973, Tobin married a local nurse, 30-year-old Sylvia Jefferies.
-The couple had a son and a daughter, the latter of whom died soon after birth.
+Tobin later served a sentence in a borstal and in 1970 was convicted and imprisoned in England for burglary and forgery.
+Tobin moved to Brighton, Sussex, England, where he married his seventeen-year-old girlfriend, Margaret Mountney, a clerk and typist, in August 1969.
+The couple separated after a year and Mountney divorced Tobin in 1971.
+In 1973, Tobin married a nurse, thirty-year-old Sylvia Jefferies.
+The couple had a son named Ian later that year and a daughter named Claire in 1975; she died soon after birth.
 This second marriage lasted until 1976, when Sylvia left with their son.

-Tobin then had a relationship with Cathy Wilson; the couple married in 1989, with a son born later that year.
+Tobin had a relationship with Cathy Wilson; the couple married in 1989, with a son named Daniel born later that year.
 In 1990, they moved to Bathgate, West Lothian, Scotland.
 Wilson left Tobin in 1990 and moved back to Portsmouth, Hampshire, England, where she had grown up.
-All three wives later gave similar accounts of falling for a charming, well-dressed psychopath who turned violent and displayed a sadistic streak during their marriages.
-In May 1991, Tobin moved to Margate, Kent, and, in 1993, to Havant, Hampshire, to be near his younger son.
+All three wives later gave similar accounts of falling for a charming, well-dressed psychopath who turned violent and displayed sadistic behavior during their marriages.
+In May 1991, Tobin moved to Margate, Kent, and, in 1993, to Havant, Hampshire, to be near his son.